dorkbox/SystemTray/README.md

  -  This property is provided for debugging any errors in the logic used to determine the system-tray type and initialization feedback.

+SizeAndScalingLinux.OVERRIDE_MENU_SIZE    (type int, default value '0')
+ - Allows overriding of the LINUX system tray MENU size (this is what shows in the system tray).

+SizeAndScalingLinux.OVERRIDE_TRAY_SIZE    (type int, default value '0')
+ - Allows overriding of the LINX system tray ICON size (this is what shows in the system tray).

+SizeAndScalingMacOS.OVERRIDE_MENU_SIZE    (type int, default value '0')
+ - Allows overriding of the MACOS system tray MENU size (this is what shows in the system tray).

+SizeAndScalingMacOS.OVERRIDE_TRAY_SIZE    (type int, default value '0')
+ - Allows overriding of the MACOS system tray ICON size (this is what shows in the system tray).

+SizeAndScalingWindows.OVERRIDE_MENU_SIZE    (type int, default value '0')
+ - Allows overriding of the WINDOWS system tray MENU size (this is what shows in the system tray).

+SizeAndScalingWindows.OVERRIDE_TRAY_SIZE    (type int, default value '0')
+ - Allows overriding of the WINDWOS system tray ICON size (this is what shows in the system tray).

 GtkTheme.TRAY_IMAGE_SIZE_FALLBACK    (type int, default value '24')
  - Fallback for an unknown tray image size for GTK